In Part One, we looked at the different features and functions of the Posts Table.

-Now that you know how to edit WordPress posts, it’s time to learn how to delete them.
+Now that you know how to edit a post in WordPress, let’s show you how to delete one.

-How To Delete Posts In WordPress – Tutorial
+How To Delete Posts In WordPress – Step-By-Step Tutorial

-Different methods are used to delete posts in WordPress depending on whether you plan to remove single posts, or delete multiple posts at once.
+WordPress lets you delete single posts, or delete multiple posts at once.

-Use the tutorial in this section to learn how to delete WordPress posts …
+Use the step-by-step tutorial in this section to learn how to delete your posts …

 Deleting WordPress Posts Individually

-To delete single posts, follow the steps below:
+To delete posts in WordPress individually, follow the steps below:

-In the Table of Posts, find the post you would like to delete, then hover over the title to display the options menu and click the ‘Trash’ link …
+Find the post you want to delete, then hover over the title to display post options and click on Trash …

-The Table of Posts lists the items you’ve placed in the Trash.
-Hover over the post title to display your post trash management options and click on either ’Restore’ to restore your post or ’Delete Permanently’ to permanently erase your post …
+The Table of Posts lists the contents of your Trash.
+Hover over the title of the post to display your trash management options and click on either ’Restore’ to restore your post or ’Delete Permanently’ to permanently erase your post …

 (Trash management options)